-Procurement Services: Procurement Services will process contracts with and payments to third-party commercial moving companies for the transportation of household goods and personal effects.
+Procurement Services is responsible for processing contracts with and payments to third-party commercial moving companies for the transportation of household goods and personal effects.

-Hiring departments/schools: Departments (authorized approvers) shall have the responsibility to establish monetary limits, to initiate the Moving Agreement signing process, and to complete and submit the Moving and Relocation Expense Workbook along with original receipts and supporting documents.
+Hiring departments/schools (authorized approvers) are responsible for establishing monetary limits, initiating the Moving Agreement signing process, and completing/submitting the Moving and Relocation Expense Workbook along with original receipts and supporting documents.

 Payment for Moving and Storage of a Relocating Employee's Household Goods:

 Moving and storage of a relocating employee’s household goods and personal effects cannot be paid on a Payment Voucher.
 Instead: